Eugene Goodlow

-Eugene Goodlow (born December 19, 1958) is a former American football wide receiver who played four seasons in the National Football League (NFL).
+Eugene Goodlow (born December 19, 1958) is an American former professional football player who was a wide receiver for four seasons in the National Football League (NFL).
 In 1981 and 1982 he played for the Winnipeg Blue Bombers of the Canadian Football League (CFL), where he led the league in receptions and was an All-Star in 1981.
 Goodlow became the first player in CFL history to reach 100 receptions in a season during the 1981 season.
-In 1982, he signed a seven year, $1.6 million contract with the New Orleans Saints.
+In 1982, he signed a seven-year, $1.6 million contract with the New Orleans Saints.
 He then joined the San Diego Chargers in 1987.